ALexeyP0708/js_argv_patterns/README.md

 pattern= new ArgvPattern({type:'command',key:'*'});
 pattern.compare('anyCommand');
 ```
-- If it is a regular expression, then the comparison will be performed according to the regular expression - `pattern.test (string)`.
+- If it is a regular expression, then the comparison will be performed according to the regular expression - `reg_exp.test (string)`.
 ```js
 let pattern= new ArgvPattern('/command1|command1_1/i');
 // or